Crossmint/candy-machine-react-ui/README.md

 ## Configure

-Copy the .env.template file into a file named .env
+Copy the `.env.template` file into a file named `.env`

 Then, uncomment either the "development" or "production" lines, depending on whether you are running a devnet candy machine or a production one.

 Finally, in `<YOUR CANDY MACHINE PROGRAM ID>`, enter the candy machine ID you obtained when uploading your assets.
 [More info](https://docs.metaplex.com/candy-machine-v2/creating-candy-machine)

-## Accept credit card payments

-Accepting credit card payments allows you to sell to more customers who don't yet have a wallet, or are using their phones.
-With crossmint, accepting credit cards is free for you (seller), and you'll still receive all the funds instantly in SOL.
-[Learn more](https://www.crossmint.io)

-To accept credit card payments using crossmint:

-1. Register your NFT drop in https://www.crossmint.io/developers/onboarding (takes 2-3 min)
-2. Once you receive a client ID, enter it in your .env file as `REACT_APP_CROSSMINT_ID`
-3. Then, in Home.tsx., edit the `<CrossmintPayButton>` properties for your collection name, description and photo

-You can now accept credit card payments -- and you'll get all the money from purchases in SOL, instantaneously when someone purchases!

 ## Develop

 Run `yarn dev` to start a local server

-Then make any UI changes into the `Home.tsx` file
+Then make any UI changes into the `src/Home.tsx` file

-Also be sure to update the title and description of your site in `index.html`
+Also be sure to update the title and description of your site in `public/index.html`

 ## Deploy with Vercel